UKForeignOffice/loi-application-service/docs/session-expiration.md

 https://github.com/tj/connect-redis#readme

 When the CTA on the modal is clicked the page refreshes, if the user is inactive on a page for more than 30 minutes their session is lost and they are logged out.

+The setTimout triggers a function in sessionExpiryPopup.js called startTimer().
+This file is loaded client side in script tags in the header.ejs file.

+The only reason I can come up with as to why the modal is triggered in an ejs file and not a js one is because each markup/ejs file has sails gloal variables passed into them, req, res, and these cannot be accessed in a regular .js file.